 If there was a Mount Rushmore of the leaders who made an impact upon my life, W.F.
 (Dub) Hampton, would surely be carved into my granite of remembrance.

-At 19 years old in my first year of college in my hometown of Pensacola Florida, I was afforded the opportunity to work with my former high school teacher in my first technology job.
+At 19 years old and in my first year of college in my hometown of Pensacola Florida, I was afforded the opportunity to work for a former high school teacher, in my first technology job.
 We were at the forefront of the personal computer industry and I was employed to assist in configuring computer systems for small and medium sized businesses.

 I worked for Mr. Hampton that first year in college but alas my wanderlust led me to the decision that it was time for bigger and better things, and I announced my plan to transfer to Florida State University and leave my hometown for new horizons.
-Disappointed I was sure for leaving my first opportunity in the technology world, but that ex-Navy pilot assuredly understood the need for a young man to carve his own path.
+Disappointed as he was for me leaving, that ex-Navy pilot assuredly understood the need for a young man to carve his own path.

-s a young buck in that day I promised to get to it but alas he had to remind me a few times of his request.
-A few months later on my last day of work – I went to the local library and found the book “Message to Garcia (Little Books of Wisdom)”.
-As I read the short text – I quickly learned the message he sought to instill.
+As a young buck in that day I promised to get to it, but alas he had to remind me a few times of his request.
+It wasn’t until my last day of work that I went to the local library and found the book “Message to Garcia (Little Books of Wisdom)”.
+As I read the short text – I quickly learned the message he had sought to instill.

-In brief the book is about a man (Rowan) being tasked with an important mission and that those who are quick to take action, and complete a task are those that are most valued.
-As I had delayed on completing what I deemed a trivial, non-urgent assignment – the message of the book hit me directly and further instilled in me that I wanted to be known as someone that can relied upon to get things done for the sake of all involved.
+In brief, the book is about a man (Rowan) being tasked with an important mission and that those who are quick to take action, and complete a task are those that are most valued.
+As I had delayed in completing what I deemed a trivial, non-urgent assignment, the message spoke perfectly at that moment and further instilled a desire to be known as someone that can be relied upon to get things done for the sake of all involved.